Defancet/ipk-project-2/README.md

 ### User Datagram Protocol (UDP)
-UDP segment consists of an 8-byte header and variable length data1.
+UDP segment consists of an 8-byte header and variable length data.
 The first four bytes of the UDP header store the port numbers for the source and destination.
 The next two bytes store the length (in bytes) of the segment (including the header).
 The final two bytes of the UDP header is the checksum, a field that’s used by the sender and receiver t o check for data corruption.